skrobul/capistrano2-zabbix/README.md

 * `:zabbix_user` - user name that has permissions to edit maintenances
 * `:zabbix_password` - self explanatory
 * `:zabbix_period` - number of seconds that maintance is created for
-* `:zabbix_groupid` - ID of server group included in the maintenace
+* `:zabbix_groupid` - ID of server group included in the maintenace.
+For example, with default installations `Linux servers` is group number 2.
 * `:zabbix_auto_trigger` - if set to `true`, your deployment will automatically execute `zabbix:create` before deploying code and `zabbix:delete` when it's finished.
 If set to `false` (default) you have